Breast Cancer Genetic Testing: Pros and Cons

 Protect Future Generations

 Knowing whether you have the BRCA gene or any others that can lead to cancer can help protect future generations.
 If someone has one or more of the cancer genes, there's an increased risk that offspring with also have it.
-This information can be highly important especially if there is family history of breast cancer that has resulted in death.
+This information can be highly important especially if there is a family history of breast cancer that has resulted in death.

 There have been families in which cancer has caused the death of more than one family member and this knowledge along with genetic test results has been able to save future family members' lives.